eesoymilk/dcard-frontend-intern-hw/README.md

 - [Tailwind CSS](https://tailwindcss.com/)

-  This had been a tech piece I was eagering to try out and I took this opportunity to finally step my foot into this eco-system.
+  This had been a tech piece I was eager to try out and I took this opportunity to finally step my foot into this eco-system.
 I gotta say, I wish I had known to use Tailwind CSS earlier because it is so good.

 - [React Icons](https://react-icons.github.io/react-icons/)